 Funding will come from the International Development Fund, so instead of these funds going to other countries, it is going to be used to support refugees in this country.

-Work has already started with other organisations to put in place the arrangements to house and support the refugees from Syria.
+Work has already started with other organizations to put in place the arrangements to house and support the refugees from Syria.

-The organisation is aware that many people in Peterborough would like to offer help to the Syrian families as well as other families in need in the city.
+The organization is aware that many people in Peterborough would like to offer help to the Syrian families as well as other families in need.

 Any person would like to donate in kind, voluntary or financial support, please contact: Engy Morsy, Befriender Manager at befrienderVPRS@parcaltd.org